chinweeee/Crypto_Trader_Bot/README.md

 - Run the bot against live markets or in a simulation mode.

 ## Legal Disclaimer
-This software is for educational purposes only.
+This is for educational purposes only.
 Do not risk money which you are afraid to lose.
 USE THE BOT AT YOUR OWN RISK.